 - Suggestions don’t feel too personalised

 It’s obvious what you’re getting from a device with Amazon in the name.
-The focus is on Amazon content and there are a few ads peppered in the interface (but not as many as you might think).
+The focus is on Amazon content and there are a few ads peppered throughout the interface (but not as many as you might think).
 The age-old argument is that some would prefer not to have ads, but Amazon would argue they help in finding new apps and titles.
-Both arguments have weight.
+I’d say that both arguments carry weight.

-Aside from a few sponsored and curated rows of titles for iPlayer, Netflix and ITVX, it is dominated by content from Prime Video and Freevee; titles from likes of Disney+ and Paramount+ are buried amid genre specific rows (action, thriller).
+But in its current guise the interface is something of a jumble.
+Aside from a few sponsored and curated rows of titles for iPlayer, Netflix and ITVX, the home page is dominated by content from Prime Video and Freevee; titles from likes of Disney+ and Paramount+ are buried amid genre specific rows (action, thriller).

-Specific rows for the likes of Apple TV+ and Disney+ would help, and higher up the interface as currently what content there is from other services is submerged under rows of Prime and Freevee.
-Sky’s Entertainment OS does a much better job of content discovery in a non-partisan way.
+More obvious rows for the likes of Apple TV+ and Disney+ would help, as well as being placed higher up the interface as currently what content there is from other services is submerged under rows of Prime and Freevee.
+Sky Stream and Sky’s Entertainment OS does a much better job of content discovery in a non-partisan way.

 The ‘Next up’ row could use some fine-tuning too, as what basis there is for its suggestions eludes me.
 It’s suggested I watch the first series of His Dark Materials and Andor, both of which I’ve seen, and among the other titles are Moonfall, A Private Affair, Amsterdam, Elementary and The Last Ship.
 I can’t see a rhyme or reason behind that selection.

 At least the Fire TV platform is home to a huge number of apps.
-Netflix, Disney+, Paramount+, UFC, NOW, BT Sport, NFL, Eurosport, Spotify, Tidal, BBC Sounds, Deezer, ROXi, Amazon Music, Audible, Hayu, Peloton are some of the many apps onboard the Fire TV express.
+Netflix, Disney+, Paramount+, UFC, NOW, BT Sport, NFL, Eurosport, Spotify, Tidal, BBC Sounds, Deezer, ROXi, Amazon Music, Audible, Hayu, Peloton are some of the many apps Fire TV features.

 And there’s also the Prime Video Channels where you can subscribe to the likes of LaLiga TV, Mubi, BritBox and Lionsgate+ as add-ons to the main Prime Video sub and cancel anytime.